Yu Chang Player Props: Red Sox vs. Cubs

 Yu Chang At The Plate

-- Chang is hitting .140 with three home runs and two walks.
+- Chang has four home runs and two walks while hitting .148.

-- In five of 17 games this season (29.4%), Chang has reached base safely via hit, and that includes multiple hits twice.
+- This season, Chang has totaled at least one hit in six of 18 games (33.3%), and had multiple hits twice.

-- Chang has driven in a run in four games this year (23.5%), including four games with more than one RBI (23.5%).
-He has also driven home three or more of his team's runs in one contest.
+- In five games this year (27.8%), Chang has picked up an RBI, and in four of those games (22.2%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in six of 17 games so far this season.
+- He has scored in seven games this season (38.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.